iotaledger/integration-services/api/USAGE.md

-# Ensuresec-SSI Bridge
+# Ecommerce-SSI Bridge

-The Ensuresec-SSI Bridge allows users to create self sovereign identities and decentralized identifiers ([DID Documents](https://www.w3.org/TR/did-core/)).
+The Ecommerce-SSI Bridge allows users to create self sovereign identities and decentralized identifiers ([DID Documents](https://www.w3.org/TR/did-core/)) for organizations, persons and objects.
 Each identity is represented by a unique public key immutably stored onto the ledger.
 Identities and public keys are used to anchor off chain Verifiable Credentials ([VCs](https://www.w3.org/TR/vc-data-model/)), certificates contaning identity attributes and signed by an Issuer identity.

-The Bridge allows an identified trust root to verify users identity and to progate this verification using a network of trust approach (see figure below).
+Issuer itself is an entity with its own decentralized identity.
+The Bridge allows an identified trust root to verify users identity.
+Verified identities can then progate this verification to other entities (organizations, persons, objects) using a network of trust approach (see figure below).

 <img width="755" alt="Screenshot 2021-05-21 at 22 21 31" src="https://user-images.githubusercontent.com/1702827/119199456-fdb5d880-ba82-11eb-8983-bec1e36afdab.png">

-It then allows Issuers to issue Verifiable Credentials for selected Owners and Owners to present them to Verifiers.
-Verifiers can use the Ensuresec-SSI Bridge APIs to verify credentials authenticity.
+The Bridge also allows Issuers to issue Verifiable Credentials for selected Owners (identified by a decentralized identity) and Owners to present them to Verifiers.
+Verifiers can use the Ecommerce-SSI Bridge APIs to verify credentials authenticity.
+This requires to verify that a credentila contains the identifier of the owner presenting it, and it is signed by an authorised Issuer.
+This requires to access the information stored onto a ledger.

+The image below shows the interaction between Issuer, Owner, Verifier and the ledger to manage the lifecycle of decentralized identities and verifiable credentials.

 <img width="742" alt="Screenshot 2021-05-21 at 22 21 11" src="https://user-images.githubusercontent.com/1702827/119199429-ef67bc80-ba82-11eb-8d74-c92f5bc66717.png">

-The Bridge provides an abstraction layer through REST APIs that allows entity to create decentralized identities (the identity), verify them, attach verifiable credentials and verify them.
+Our Ecommerce-SSI Bridge provides an abstraction layer through REST APIs that allows entities to create decentralized identities (the identity), verify them, attach verifiable credentials and verify them.

-An example of the Bridge use is provided below.
+Below we provide two examples on how the Bridge could be used in the context of ecommerce.

 ## Example
-TBD
+### 1. Customer identity and credential (age) verification ###
+In the context of ENSURESEC e-commerce the proposed use case will make use of the IOTA-SSI Bridge to implement the following workflow:
+A user creates a decentralized identity (DID document) using a mobile application The user requests an issuer (e.g., a bank) to issue a credential staying her age The issuer uses information about the user held on local record (and previously verified) and the IOTA-SSI Bridge to create and issue a Verifiable Credential to the user
+The user downloads the credential in her app, using a credential wallet The user purchases a verified age item on an e-commerce site The user provides her credential to the e-commerce website using the IOTA-SSI Bridge The e-commerce site uses the IOTA-SSI Bridge to verify the credential and authorise the purchase

+### 2. Product and seller identity and product authenticity ###
+In the context of ENSURESEC e-commerce the proposed use case will make use of the IOTA-SSI Bridge to implement the following workflow:
+An e-commerce site allows a producer to create a decentralized identity (DID document for organization) using the IOTA-SSI Bridge
+An e-commerce site allows a producer to create a decentralized identity for its product (DID document for product) using the IOTA-SSI Bridge
+An e-commerce site allows a producer to create and sign an authenticity credential associated to a given product identity using the IOTA-SSI Bridge
+A user app allows a customer to obtain the product authenticity credential (scanning a QR from an e-commerce site or directly attached to a purchased product)
+A user app allows a customer to verify signature of the product authenticity credential using the IOTA-SSI Bridge (including verification of producer identity)

 ## SSI-Bridge Api Definition